 10. Australians dominate at the World Down Syndrome Swimming Championships, such as 26-year-old swimmer Phoebe Mitchell - who has swum at every World Down Syndrome Championship since 2008, 3 times taking the title of Top Female Swimmer and has 15 world records to her name.

-If you or a loved one has Down syndrome, live in NSW, and would like some companionship, assistance with household tasks such as cooking, shopping, gardening or would like someone to attend events with, Like Family can help.
-On a activity to end social isolation, Like Family is an NDIS approved provider offering fully vetted Social Carers with a range of skills across all areas of NSW.
-See why we have over 50 five-star reviews on Google - sign up now to choose a Social Carer in your local area that meets your needs, at an affordable rate of $40 per hour (including weekends and public holidays).
+If you or a loved one has Down syndrome, and would like some companionship, assistance with household tasks such as cooking, shopping, gardening or would like someone to attend events with, Like Family can help.
+On a mission to end social isolation, Like Family is an NDIS approved provider offering fully vetted Social Carers with a range of skills across NSW, Victoria and Queensland.
+See why we have over 100 five-star reviews on Google - sign up now to choose a Social Carer in your local area that meets your needs.